 5 Common Pests Found in Hotels and What You Can Do to Prevent them

-Here is a list of the common pests found in hotels along with some helpful pest control tips to protect your your company’s reputation and brand.
+Here is a list of the common types of pests found in hotels, along with some helpful pest control tips to protect your company’s reputation and brand.

-German cockroaches will most commonly be found where there is moisture and heat in kitchen and service areas.
-They may also come in on employee personnel belongings and be associated with break rooms and locker rooms.
+German cockroaches are most commonly found in kitchens and service areas where moisture and heat are present.
+They may also infest employee personnel’s belongings and be associated with break rooms and locker rooms.
 Other species of cockroaches may be found in atriums and pool areas.

 Prevention Tips for German Cockroaches

-• Inspect incoming shipments to prevent introductions of the pest into the facility.
-This not only includes food shipments but other items like linens.
-Quick removal from cardboard cartons can be helpful in finding stowaway cockroaches and limited harborage.
-Minimize the use of corrugated cardboard for long term storage of items.
+• Inspect incoming shipments to prevent the introduction of pests into the facility.
+This includes food shipments as well as other items like linens.
+Quick removal from cardboard cartons can be helpful in finding stowaway cockroaches and limiting their harborage.
+Minimize the use of corrugated cardboard for long-term storage of items.

 • Use clear plastic totes or bins instead of boxes.
-German cockroaches like the corrugations and folds that a cardboard box provides and is not cleanable.
+German cockroaches like the corrugations and folds that a cardboard box provides, which are not cleanable.
 The clear plastic will allow you to see inside and the lid and help prevent pest access.

 • Exclusion is the first step in trying to prevent cockroaches from even entering your hotel.
-Seal around pipe and wall junctures to prevent Cockroaches to enter from neighboring units.
+Seal around pipe and wall junctures to prevent cockroaches from entering from neighboring units.

 • Seal cracks and crevices in food service and preparation areas to reduce shelter.
 The less available harborage, the fewer cockroaches.
 However, if you can’t effectively seal them out of an area, keep the area open and allow for easy inspection and treatment.